maralthesage/csv-rag-analyst/README.md

 # CSV RAG Analyst

-A lightweight, local Retrieval-Augmented Generation (RAG) system for querying structured CSV data using natural language questions — powered by [Ollama](https://ollama.com/) and open-source models like Mistral.
+A lightweight, local Retrieval-Augmented Generation (RAG) system for querying structured CSV data using natural language questions — powered by [Ollama](https://ollama.com/) and open-source models like gemma3:27b.

 ## 🚀 Features

-- Ask complex questions about your CSV data in **natural language** (English or German)
+* Ask complex questions about your CSV data in **natural language** (English or German)
-- Automatically generates and runs **executable pandas code**
+* Automatically generates and runs **executable pandas code**
-- Handles filters, grouping, aggregation, sorting, and datetime operations
+* Handles filters, grouping, aggregation, sorting, and datetime operations
-- Can be run as an **interactive Flask web app**
+* Can be run as an **interactive Streamlit web app**
-- Designed for **local, private environments** – no cloud API required
+* Designed for **local, private environments** – no cloud API required
-- Supports flexible scaling to new datasets and departments
+* Supports flexible scaling to new datasets and departments

 ## 📦 Project Structure

 ```
 csv-rag-analyst/
-├── app.py                  # Flask app entrypoint
+├── app.py                  # Streamlit app entrypoint
 ├── rag_engine/
 │   ├── analyzer.py         # Core logic: LLM prompting and pandas execution
 │   ├── loader.py           # CSV loading and cleaning
 │   ├── prompts.py          # Prompt templates for LLMs
-├── templates/
+├── templates/              # (optional – legacy Flask folder, can be removed)
-│   └── index.html          # Simple UI for the web app
+│   └── index.html
 ├── requirements.txt        # Python dependencies
 └── README.md
 ```

 ## 🧠 How It Works

 1. User submits a question like:
-   _"Wie viel Umsatz hatten wir im Februar 2025?"_
+   *"Wie viel Umsatz hatten wir im Februar 2025?"*
 2. The system:

-   - Extracts schema context from the CSV
+   * Extracts schema context from the CSV
-   - Generates a pandas query using the local LLM (e.g. Mistral)
+   * Generates a pandas query using the local LLM (e.g. gemma3:27b)
-   - Executes the query and formats the result
+   * Executes the query and formats the result

 ## 🖥️ Run Locally